 10. Alternative Wireframes

-Finally, I’m showing an alternative wireframe version I did during this project.
+Finally, I’m showing an alternative design version I did during this project.